Sub-Saharan Africa Program

 Enhancing digital inclusion and internet freedoms

 Civic space is just as important online as it is in the physical world.
-We work with civil society, governments and other stakeholders to ensure that the regulation and use of digital technologies respects and protects civic freedoms.
+We work to ensure that the regulation and use of digital technologies respects and protects civic freedoms.

-Our recent efforts in this area have included working with partners to improve a new data protection law in Malawi and convening a national forum on digital rights in Kenya.
+Our recent efforts include working with partners to improve a new data protection law in Malawi and convening a national forum on digital rights in Kenya.

 Countering the ‘securitization’ of civic space